PotHix/pothix.github.com/content/post/stats-may-2017.md

 I'm using [Grammarly](https://grammarly.com) to improve my English and track the amount of words and errors when I'm writting.
 Unfortunately, they only send weekly emails, I don't know if I will keep these metrics because it take some time to build it.

-Anyways, here are my stats for this month:
+Anyways, here is the data for this month:

 + **26914** words written
 + **243** corrections made